Acetyl L-Carnitine

 Acetyl-carnitine can contribute to the following areas of the body:

-New research shows that actyl L-carnitine can improve the synthesis of neurotransmitters such as acetylcholine and the uptake of choline, both of which increase learning capacity.
+- New research shows that acetyl L-carnitine can improve the synthesis of neurotransmitters such as acetylcholine and the uptake of choline, both of which increase learning capacity.

 Supplementation with acetyl-L-carnitine becomes an even greater consideration when we realize the potential anti-ageing effects this amino acid may produce when taken in combination with coQ10 and alpha lipoic acid.